kehuantiantang/A-DNN-based-Semantic-Segmentation-for-Detecting-Weed-and-Crop/README.md

 - [test](https://drive.google.com/file/d/1_3ECFQJpY0nDASIhf_Tg9VIme6oOCiHL/view?usp=sharing)
 - [stuttgart](https://drive.google.com/file/d/19chwaYWAYRT5nEduFq896a6BQOsZBvDY/view?usp=sharing)

-**Each folder may has *.ypn.npy file, it is the mislabeled file, segmentated weed may small or not fully annotated.
-You can remove or relabel them for further research**
+**Each folder may has `\*.ypn.npy` file, it is the mislabeled file, segmentated weed may small or not fully annotated.
+You can remove or relabel them for further research.**

 If you find the data is useful for your project, please cite those paper.
 Thank you so much.